glotzerlab/hoomd-benchmarks/CONTRIBUTING.md

 ## Base your work off the correct branch

-All new work should be based off the `master` branch.
+All new work should be based on `trunk`.

 ## Propose a minimal set of related changes